Studies in Additive Number Theory by Circles of Partition

-Additionally, it is important to point out that in case $r<0$ some points of $\mathcal{C}(n)$ have the same image where as in the case $r>0$ some points of $\mathcal{C}(n)$ have more than one image. \end{remark}
+Furthermore, in case $r<0$, some points in $\mathcal{C}(n)$ have the same image, while in case $r>0$ some points in $\mathcal{C}(n)$ have more than one image. \end{remark}

-As it happens, dilation at any scale between CoPs have the natural tendency of translating the generator of the source CoP by the size of the scale of the dilation.
-However it is somewhat difficult to define dilation on individual points in a given CoP.
-Any perceived dilation map could manifestly work on a typical CoP but it may proved handicapped for some other CoPs.
+The dilations at a scale between CoPs have the natural tendency to translate the generator of the source CoP by the size of the scale of the dilation.
+However, it may be difficult to define dilation on individual points in a CoP.
+Any perceived dilation map could manifestly work on a typical CoP, but it may proved handicapped for some other CoPs.
 In the sense that some points may poke outside the target CoP under this fixed dilation.
 In light of this anomaly, we ask the following questions

 \begin{question} Let $\mathbb{M}\subseteq \mathbb{N}$.
 Does there exists a well-defined dilation

 on each $[x]\in \mathcal{C}(n,\mathbb{M})$ for all CoPs? \end{question}